Rishith16/An-autonomous-delivery-agent-that-navigates-a-2D-grid-city-to-deliver-packages/README.md

      -Summary stats (travel cost, time taken, success rate).
      -Dynamic maps (showing moving obstacles over time).
  - example:
-      ''' outputs/
+      ``` outputs/
          ├── run_2025-09-22_10-00-01/
          │   ├── path.png
          │   ├── stats.csv
          │   └── log.txt
-''''
+      ```

 ## Contributing
-  This is a student project, so contributions are welcome!
+  -This is a student project, so contributions are welcome!
-     Fork the repo
+     -Fork the repo
-     Create a new branch
+     -Create a new branch
-     Submit a pull request with clear descriptions
+     -Submit a pull request with clear descriptions